gpsilva2003/CRHPC2022/SERIAL/README.md

 # Serial Code

-The sequential version of the codes are stores here
+The sequential version of the codes are stores here.